robban13/shinysurvival/README.md

 Optional requirements:
 5. One or more clinical columns.
 This can be things as Age (numerical), Smoking status (Nominal), Tumor stage (Categorical) etc. The app is built to recognize numerical, nominal and categorical values.

+# How to launch the application

+1. Open a new script in Rstudio.
+2. Paste and run the following code:

+library(Shiny)
+runGitHub(repo = "shinysurvival" ,user = "robban13", ref = "main)

+3. The code for the application will be downloaded and the app will be initialized.
+Happy analysis!

 # Usage